International Fund for Metropolises

 Local Care Systems

-The second edition of the International Fund for Metropolises will award grants of up to USD 100,000 to support two cities in Latin America with their programs to support care and caregivers.
+The second edition of the International Fund for Metropolises will award grants of up to100,000 USD to support two cities in Latin America with their programs to support care and caregivers.

 Led by Metropolis, the Fund provides technical and financial resources to city, metropolitan and provincial governments working to: